SoftFluent/CodeFluent-Entities-Documentation/model_your_business.md

 ## Create your first project

 Create the project from the Visual Studio templates in the CodeFluent Entities category.
-Select the blank one.
+Select the blank one, we will use the OrderProcess namespace as default.

 ![](img/getting-started/model-your-business-00.png)